2011 NATO attack in Pakistan: Revision of western-border rules of engagement

 Pakistan also strengthened its air defences and surveillance along the Afghanistan border as a precaution against any future incursions.
 DGMO Major General Ashaq Nadeem was quoted saying "We can expect more attacks from our supposed allies".
 Pakistan's army chief General Ashfaq Parvez Kayani issued directions to commanders posted at the border to fire without permission if any further aggression is received.
-According to a Pakistani security official, Pakistan had upgraded to a "fully equipped air defence system" on the Afghan border which has the capability of detecting, tracing and shooting down any aircraft.
-These weapons notably include indigenous shoulder-to-air Anza Mk-III missiles and anti-aircraft guns.
+According to a Pakistani security official, Pakistan had upgraded to a "fully equipped air defence system" on the Afghan border which had the capability of detecting, tracing and shooting down any aircraft.
+These weapons notably included indigenous shoulder-to-air Anza Mk-III missiles and anti-aircraft guns.
 The Pakistan Air Force cancelled leave for all its air reconnaissance-related personnel and deployed aircraft to start a round-the-clock combat air patrol over the Afghan border to prevent all intrusions including drone attacks.